ctbrennan/lazyLatex/README.md

 # lazyLatex
 lazyLatex is a work in progress which currently adds, subtracts, and multiplies matrices.
 Input is given in nested array format, and answers are returned as formatted latex for the entire equation.
+Next to be completed is auto re-formatting of piecewise functions so that they're easier to input quickly.
+After that is completed I'll start stylizing the web page and adding more functionality.